 Our policies are governed by German and European laws.
 This page explains our principles in simple language alongside excerpts from the relevant legal text of the EU’s General Data Protection Regulation (GDPR).

 As a matter of principle, we consider data privacy to be a fight worth fighting in the information age.
 We will never ask you to turn off your ad blocker, disable your privacy plugins, or take any other shortcuts around your rights online.
-In fact, we encourage users to take a proactive approach to their own privacy.
+We encourage users to take a proactive approach to their own privacy.

 These definitions are helpful in understanding the scope and limitations of your privacy rights as an online citizen in the EU.
 Keep reading to see how they apply to this website in particular.

-GDPR Article 5 (1): “Personal data shall be processed lawfully, fairly and in a transparent manner in relation to individuals.”
+“Personal data shall be processed lawfully, fairly and in a transparent manner in relation to individuals (‘lawfulness, fairness and transparency’).”

-Anyone can access the public pages on GermanBureau.com without providing personal information.
+Anyone can access the public pages at GermanBureau.com without providing personal information.
 We use anonymized traffic data to understand how users navigate the site, but we make no attempt to identify individual visitors without their express consent.
-A pop-up dialog alerts new users to the default privacy settings and asks for consent to opt in to non-essential cookies, which are off by default.
+A pop-up dialog alerts new users to the default privacy settings and asks for consent to opt in to optional cookies, which are off by default.

-In practice, the simple act of visiting our website — any website — reveals a certain amount of information about you to various actors along the data stream.
+In practice, the simple act of visiting our website—any website—reveals a certain amount of information about you to various actors along the data stream.
 This notably includes your IP address and general geographic location, device and browser configuration, internet service provider, and a host of other metrics that are not directly linked to your person but may reveal an identifying pattern.
-Malicious actors can use this information to identify and track unique visitors without consent through fingerprinting and other invasive practices.
+Malicious actors can use this information to identify and track unique visitors without consent.

-GermanBureau.com never engages in fingerprinting, cross-site tracking, or other profiling techniques.
-We have no interest in piecing together the data of individual visitors to identify them or harvest their personal information.
+GermanBureau.com never engages in personalized fingerprinting, cross-site tracking, or other invasive profiling techniques.
+We have no interest in piecing together the data of individual visitors to identify them or harvest their personal information clandestinely.

 Site Analytics